In today’s post: Learn the easy way to turn old jeans into a beautiful denim quilt, perfect for picnics!

-The front of the quilt is made from garage sale jeans – I made sure to purchase some light, medium, and dark colored jeans so I could get a pretty color effect.
+I used light, medium, and dark colored jeans and cut strips from each so I could get a pretty light-to-dark color effect.

-Note: I didn’t use any batting in between layers because the denim and flannel together were already heavy and warm enough – I didn’t want the quilt so thick that we’d never use it.
-Leaving out the batting allowed me to straight stitch quilt the entire thing on my regular old sewing machine – so I didn’t have to worry about renting time on a long arm machine or paying someone else to quilt it for me.
-(BTW, this is my sweet neighbor modeling the quilt for me
+For the back of the quilt, I used a soft flannel.
+I didn’t use any batting in between layers because the denim and flannel together were already heavy and warm enough – I didn’t want the quilt so thick that we’d never use it.
+Leaving out the batting allowed me to straight stitch quilt the entire thing on my regular old sewing machine.

 1. Gather denim.
 I purchased all my denim at three different garage sales the morning I wanted to start making the quilt.
 Garage sales are the best place to get denim cheap!
 If you want to make an ombre quilt you need to pay attention to the color of the jeans you are buying – be sure to get some that is quite dark, some that’s medium colored, and some that’s lighter.
 I kept all the denim I had bought in hand as I was looking for more, to make sure the colors all looked like they’d go well together.
 I only purchased adult jeans because I wanted strips the were a full 6 inches wide.
 Also, pay attention to how distressed the jeans are – if the dark jeans you buy all have really light areas in the bum/knees you’ll have to end up cutting some of those out.
 I think I purchased about 18 pairs of jeans and had at least three or four more than I needed.
 I got all my jeans for $1 or less per pair.